The $B(E2)$ anomaly: Evidence for a low-lying mixed-symmetry collective excitation mode: Discussion

 \subsection{Models}

 Established theoretical models have so far, except in a few isolated cases as discussed below, been unsuccessful in elucidating the mechanisms behind anomalous $B_{4/2}$ ratios.
 After the failure of collective, ``geometrical" models and mean field models to reproduce the effect, it was natural to apply the group-theoretical or ``algebraic" approach of the IBM.
-For the case of $^{168}$Os, Grahn \emph{et al.}~\cite{grahn2016} carried out calculations of excited-state energies and absolute $B(E2)$ values within the proton-neutron interacting boson model (IBM-2)~\cite{otsuka1978} for which the parameters of IBM-2 were constrained by SkM* energy density functional calculations but concluded, however, that the experimental data could not be accounted for in this way.
+For the case of $^{168}$Os, Grahn \emph{et al.}~\cite{grahn2016} carried out calculations of excited-state energies and absolute $B(E2)$ values within the proton-neutron interacting boson model (IBM-2)~\cite{otsuka1978} for which the parameters of IBM-2 were constrained by SkM* energy density functional calculations and concluded, however, that the experimental data could not be accounted for in this way.
+Recently, state-of-the-art IBM-2 with configuration mixing (IBM-2 CM) calculations based on energy density functional (EDF) and self-consistent mean-field (SCMF) calculations were carried out by Nomura~\cite{Nomura2026}.
+The configuration mixing in the case of the IBM-2 CM calculations involved mixing of the normal and intruder states.
+Similarly to the case of $^{168}$Os~\cite{grahn2016}, neither the standard IBM-2 nor the IBM-2 CM calculations were able to reproduce the observed "anomalous" $B_{4/2}$ ratio in the tellurium isotope $^{114}$Te~\cite{Nomura2026}.
+These calculations show that also when neutron-proton interactions and configuration mixing are taken into account the collective electromagnetic properties stay regular in the case of a standard IBM Hamiltonian.

 In the conventional description of collective states within the IBM, three different dynamical symmetry limits are realized; U(5), O(6), and SU(3)~\cite{ibm,warner1983,jolie2001}.
 They originate from the following three chains of the U(6) group~\cite{ibm} :